heikkikoodaa/heikkikoodaa/README.md

 ### Hello friend! 😸

-My name is Heikki and I'm a self-taught web developer.
-I'm currently working on developing my skills even further by building my projects as well as attending a variety of different online courses.
-My focus is currently on ReactJS, Redux, GraphQL, Google Firebase, and Node.js due to their popularity and suitability for different projects.
+No need for formalities, my name's Heikki and I'm a self-taught web developer.
+I'm still honing my craft by building cool projects and trying out different online courses.
+Lately, I've been geeking out on ReactJS, Redux, GraphQL, Google Firebase, and Node.js because they're super trendy and work like a charm for all sorts of projects.

 ### How to reach me

-If you're looking for a developer to join your team, you can best reach out to me on LinkedIn or by simply sending me an email.
+Are you on the hunt for a skilled developer to join your team?
+Look no further!
+I'm easily reachable on LinkedIn, or feel free to drop me a line via email.
+Let's connect and see how we can take your projects to the next level.

 ### Fun fact:

-I love eating mustard on rye bread while watching random YouTube videos 🔥
+You know what's my jam?
+Chomping down on some rye bread slathered with mustard, all while laughing my guts out to the wackiest YouTube videos out there 🔥

 <!--
 **torastrengel/torastrengel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.